 - 2 garlic cloves

-Line an ovenproof dish or baking sheet with foil to protect it.
+To make this Baba Ganoush Recipe, line an ovenproof dish or baking sheet with foil to protect it.
 Set the oven to ‘broil’ (‘grill’).

 Place the eggplants in the oven and broil them, turning them over from time to time.
 The skin will begin blistering and will char.
 This is as it should be.
 The vegetables have to be very soft inside.
-The cooking time depends entirely on your oven and I can’t tell you how long it will take, so keep a careful eye on them.
+The cooking time depends entirely on your oven, and I can’t tell you how long it will take, so keep a careful eye on them.

 Allow to cool completely before you handle them.
-Scrape the flesh from the skins and place in a bowl.
+Scrape the flesh from the skins and place it in a bowl.
 Discard the skins.

 Using a spoon, beat the flesh until it is reduced to the consistency of a purée.

 Stir in the olive oil.

 Add the salt and tahini.

 Gradually add the lemon juice, tasting often so that you can adjust the seasoning to the degree of lemony-ness you like best.